 Work Package 7 will develop and implement the project-wide communications and outreach strategy, ensuring key stakeholders including scientists, industry and SMEs, policy makers and the public have awareness of the project and opportunities to engage, use project outputs and provide feedback to partners.

-WP leaders: Andy Smith (ELIXIR Hub), Katharina Lauer (ELIXIR Hub)
+WP leaders: Andy Smith (ELIXIR Hub), Elaine Harrison (ELIXIR Hub)

 WP8 will oversee the project execution.
 It will ensure effective coordination so that the project goals, benefits and expected impact are delivered within time, scope, and budget.
 It will also address the implementation of ELSI (ethical and legal) aspects, and the data management and sustainability plan.